digiator42/GritShield/docs/docs_content/04_dependency_injection/redis_di.md

 ### Step 2: Wrap Redis into a GritShield Component

 Create a wrapper struct `RedisService` to encapsulate connection pool initialization and keep database commands clean and robust.
-Since it relies on custom runtime configuration strings (the Redis URL), we will register it manually using `AutoWire::component` or `provider!` macro.
+Since it relies on custom runtime configuration strings (the Redis URL), we will register it manually using `AutoWire::component` or `inject!` macro.

 Create `src/services/redis_service.rs` (or place it in your service directory):